andreekeberg/instagram-scraper/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing to Instagram Scraper, you agree that your contributions will be licensed under its MIT License.